h2oai/datatable/docs/api/dt/cummin.rst

     .. x-version-added:: 1.1.0

     For each column from `cols` calculate cumulative minimum.
-In the presence of :func:`by()`, the cumulative minimum is computed per group.
+In the presence of :func:`by()`, the cumulative minimum is computed within each group.

     Parameters
     ----------